AP VoteCast: Georgia voters sour on state of nation

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in Georgia.
-Thirty-nine percent said it is the most important issue facing the country today.
+About two-fifths said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with 26% saying it ranked at the top.
+Voters also considered the economy a major issue, with about a quarter saying it ranked at the top.

-Eleven percent named racism, 9% named health care and 4% named law enforcement.
+About one in 10 named racism and nearly the same number named health care, while 4% named law enforcement.

 NATIONAL ECONOMY

-Voters were more negative than positive in their assessments of the nation's economy.
-Overall, 43% described economic conditions in the U.S. as excellent or good, and 57% called them not so good or poor.
+Voters were more negative than positive in their assessments of the nation’s economy.
+Overall, about two-fifths described economic conditions in the U.S. as excellent or good, and more than half called them not so good or poor.

+Georgia’s economic recovery from the pandemic sputtered in September, with the unemployment rate raising and employers adding few jobs.
+The jobless rate rose to 6.4%, up from 5.7% in August.

+In Powder Springs, Georgia, Trump voter Mary Chappell said the economy is a key reason she voted for the president.

+“I believe everything else follows if you have a good economic country, and Trump has done that for us,” said Chappell, 66, a retired surgical coordinator.
+“If everybody is secure in their economics and their jobs, then everything else will follow.”

-AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
 The survey of 3,283 voters in Georgia was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
 The margin of sampling error for voters is estimated to be plus or minus 2.1 percentage points.
-Find more details about AP VoteCast's methodology at https://ap.org/votecast.
+Find more details about AP VoteCast’s methodology at https://ap.org/votecast.

 Online: